CopterExpress/clover/docs/en/human_pose_estimation_drone_control.md

 ## How to use it

-- Run the server first from the raspberry pi from the correct directory
+- Run the server first from the Raspberry Pi from the correct directory

 ```sh
 python main_drone.py